DirectoryTree/Watchdog/README.md

 Watchdog records every change made to every attribute inside of your Active Directory server.

-🚨 **Get alerted when things happen**
+🚨 **Get alerted when important things happen**

-Watchdog notifies you of changes that can affect security, such as changes to passwords, groups, users, and more.
+Watchdog notifies you of changes that affect security, such as changes to passwords, groups, users, and more.

+---

+<h3 align="center">Watchdog is Sponsorware™</h3>

+<p align="center">If you require support using Watchdog, a <a href="https://github.com/sponsors/stevebauman">sponsorship</a> is required.</p>

+<p align="center">Thank you for your understanding :heart:</p>